Worteks/peertube-plugin-cleanup-unviewed-videos/README.md

 # Release Notes

 0.1.1
-- support number of monthes
+- support number of months
+- minimal support of french language

 0.1.0
 - support for actual deletion